ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 conditionalmap[0].mappings[0].event.deviceCustomNumber1Label=__stringConstant("Terminal Session ID")
 ```

 You can see that mapping is somewhat straight forward except for the couple of the regex statements.
-In general **Data Name** valye from the log is used to map it to the specific field in the SIEM.
+In general **Data Name** value from the log is used to map it to the specific field in the SIEM.

 `conditionalmap[0].mappings[0].event.sourceUserName=__regexToken(User,"\\w+\\\\(\\S+)") ` takes the format `LAB\rsmith` from the `<Data Name="User">LAB\rsmith</Data>`, extracts a substring after the **\\** symbol to map the actual name *rsmith* to the *sourceUserName* field.